aethros/csci6461/README.md

      `-- Register Model
 ```

-State management is handled by a Manager class.
-The manager is a singleton (only one ever exists) which manages all state throughout the application.
-This includes behavior such as starrting, stopping, and resetting the application.
+State management is handled by Manager classes.
+The session manager is a singleton (only one ever exists) which manages all state throughout the application.
+This includes behavior such as starrting, stopping, and resetting application state.
+There are other managers which handle state for specific functions or behaviors.
+For example, the control unit manages machine instructions, machine memory, and other functions.
+The assembler manages the process of converting assembly instructions to machine code.

 Ex.:
 ```
 App
+ |-- Session Manager
+ |-- Control Unit
- `-- Program Manager
+ `-- Assembler
 ```